anagha-chaudhari/AccidentIQ/README.md

 - Returns a fatal risk probability with a HIGH / MEDIUM / LOW classification
 - Shows SHAP-based feature importance so you can see exactly what is driving the prediction

-Model performance: AUC-ROC 0.800, Fatal Recall 53%.
+*Model performance: AUC-ROC 0.800, Fatal Recall 53%*.
 A random baseline scores 0.500 AUC and catches zero fatalities.

 ### Improvements in Version 2

 - Sentinel values were handled once again, after reperforming EDA.
 - Added an interaction feature speed_x_area (Now 19 features)
-- Model performance: AUC-ROC 0.825, Fatal Recall 71%
+- *Model performance: AUC-ROC 0.825, Fatal Recall 71%*

 ---